Laura and Isaac Perlmutter Cancer Center at NYU Langone

 New York, New York

-NYUCI’s scientific research programs focus on either fundamental questions about the biology of cancer or disease-specific research questions centered on individual types of cancer.
-Current research programs include cancer immunology, environmental and molecular carcinogenesis, growth control, epidemiology and cancer control, stem cell biology, breast cancer, genitourinary cancer, hematologic malignancies, melanoma, gastrointestinal cancers, sarcoma, and thoracic cancer.
-These research areas are collaborations across medical and scientific disciplines.
-Their research findings are translated into improved and comprehensive care for patients.
+The Center’s scientific research programs address fundamental questions about the biology of cancer, as well as disease-specific research questions centered on individual types of cancer.
+Current research programs include cancer immunology, environmental and molecular carcinogenesis, growth control, epidemiology and cancer control, stem cell biology, breast cancer, genitourinary cancer, and melanoma.
+As a multidisciplinary translational research center, more than 165 experts collaborate across disciplines to advance our understanding of cancer to bring improved, comprehensive treatment options to patients.

-* This profile was provided by the New York University Cancer Institute.
+* This profile was provided by the Laura and Isaac Perlmutter Cancer Center.